The Conda Runtime Configuration file, an optional

 - The Navigator GUI.

-- A terminal or command prompt using conda commands.
+- A Terminal or Anaconda Prompt using conda commands.

 A conda package that only lists dependencies and does not include